evilcyber.com

 Fuhgeddaboudit

-If you followed the above link to Science-Based Medicine then you noticed it was none other than my favorite Dr. Oz who apparently did his best to get green coffee extract sales off the ground.
+If you followed the above link to Science-Based Medicine you noticed it was none other than my favorite Dr. Oz who did his best to get green coffee extract sales off the ground.
 The same Dr. Oz that was behind much of the Acai berry health wonder and the raspberry ketone fat loss miracle.

 Until research of better quality about green coffee extract / chlorogenic acids comes in, my recommendation simply is: If Dr. Oz recommended it, it’s a good idea to not buy it.